 Who qualifies for monoclonal antibody treatment?

 According to Dr. Ran Regev, a board-certified emergency medicine doctor affiliated with Sharp Chula Vista Medical Center, monoclonal antibodies are an appropriate treatment for people who are at least 12 years old and 88 pounds, and are at increased risk for severe illness from COVID-19.
-They must have either recently tested positive for COVID-19 or have been exposed to someone with COVID-19.
+They must have recently tested positive for COVID-19 and be within 10 days of the onset of any COVID-19 symptoms, such as fever, cough, sore throat, headache, fatigue, muscle pain, stomach upset and loss of taste or smell.

 People considered to be at high risk of severe COVID-19 illness include those who: